-Finally, students may receive up to 3 redemption points, or 3% of the total course grade, by contributing substantive comments (maximum 10) to the Owl-Space discussion forum, Physics 101 in the Real World.
+Finally, students may receive up to 3 redemption points, or 3% of the total course grade, by contributing substantive and physics-oriented comments (maximum 10) to the Owl-Space discussion forum, Physics 102 in the Real World.
 Discussion topics will be posted regularly (typically whenever a new Pledged Problem set is available), and will remain open for a week.
 These topics will connect the lecture topics to recent events in the news or instances from everyday life.
-Further details on the type of contribution expected will be available in the Owl-Space discussion forum.
+Additional credit may be given for participation in any surveys collected for statistical purposes, at a rate of one discussion post credit per survey completed.
 Redemption points for discussion posts will be applied toward your quiz grade.
 The total grade for the quizzes, including redemption points, cannot exceed 15%

 Tutorial Sessions: There will be weekly help sessions at times to be determined shortly.
 Students will work together in cooperative groups on the suggested problems under the guidance of an instructor.
 These sessions are intended to help in developing skills in solving physics problems.
 These sessions are not mandatory; however, if you sign up for these sessions and actively participate, you will be given credit towards your grade from the pledged problems as specified below.
 All students are welcome to attend these sessions; however, only those who sign up for them may receive credit for doing so.
 Sign-up will be handled online via Owl-Space.
-Enrollment is restricted so please sign up as soon as possible and certainly by Friday, August 28, 2008.
+Size limits for each session are determined by the available rooms, so please sign up as soon as possible to insure you receive your preference.
+Tutorials will begin the week of Jan.
+18, so be sure to submit your preferences before then.

 Help: All students are welcome to attend the tutorial sessions (at times and locations to be announced).
-There may be additional tutorial help provided in your College, by the Society of Physics Students, your College Fellows, or others.
+Besides office hours, there may be additional tutorial help provided in your College, by the Society of Physics Students, your College Fellows, or others.